dipterix/threeBrainPy/README.md

 # Sponsor

-There has been no sponsor in this Python project yet.
-It is super hard and discouraging for software projects to apply for fundings.
+We are actively looking for grant fundings.
+It is super hard for software projects to apply for fundings.
 Your support will be greatly appreciated.
 Please email `help` at `rave.wiki` to join our slack channel if you want to:

 * Request a demos
 * Ask questions